Braće Jerković: Characteristics

 The main feature in the neighborhood is the Centralno groblje ("central cemetery", 2.87 ha), one of two main graveyards in urban Belgrade (the other one being the Novo groblje ("new cemetery") in Zvezdara.
 The church dedicated to Birth of Saint John the Baptist is within the cemetery complex.

 There are three elementary schools in the neighborhood: "Branislav Nušić" (founded in 1935), "Zmaj Jova Jovanović" (founded in 1967), and "Đura Daničić" (moved from Zvezdara in 1970).

 In the central part of the neighborhood, in the park next to the health care center, there are busts of the Jerković brothers and the memorial plaque.
 Work of sculptor Radmila Graovac, they were placed in 1979, in the park's section called Tito's memorial rose garden.
 There is another monument dedicated to the brothers, in a different part of the city.
 It is placed in front of the elementary school "Braća Jerković" in the neighborhood of Železnik.

 A green area between the streets of Braće Jerković, Jovana Bijelića and Meštrovićeva was reconstructed in May 2017 and turned into a mini-park which covers an area of 890 m2.
 It has two children's playgrounds and area for the senior citizens.
 New paths were placed so as the new lawn.
 Seedlings of the white birch were planted, so as the both deciduous and evergreen shrubs, including honeysuckle and Syrian rosemallow.

+In May 2023, it was announced that 20 ha of largely uninhabited or formerly industrialized area along the entire west and southwest section of Braće Jerković will be urbanized.
+The zone is bounded by the streets of Darvinova on the north, Braće Jerković on the east, Bulevar Peke Dapčevića on the west, and Kružni put on the south.
+The project envisions a total floor area of 520,000 m2 of residential buildings and growth of population from 1,273 in 2023, to 13,000.

+In November 2023, the neighborhood was chosen as the site for the monument to Milunka Savić, a Serbian World War I heroine.
+The monument will be located in Fontana Park, replacing the defunct fountain.